 Yes!
 A halfway house is typically designated for people who are coming out of incarceration and have completed a drug treatment program.
 There are other forms of halfway houses that are intended for those who live with severe mental health disorders.

-At sober living, you’ll gain a supportive community to help you move forward in your life free of drugs and alcohol.
+At sober houses, you’ll gain a supportive community to help you move forward in your life free of drugs and alcohol.
 Sober living residents commit to abstaining from substance use while in outpatient programming and often stay in touch after leaving.

 Who Would Benefit Most from Sober Living?